 Best messaging app for smart teams | Sign up for free!

 When it comes to business communication, email is still the most widely used tool.
-On an average we read and compose at least 50-60 emails a day.
+On average we read and compose at least 50-60 emails a day.
 One statistic points out that an average office worker spends 2.5 hours a day checking emails.

+Audio-video tools are crucial for improving communication in the workplace.
 Visual communication facilitates effective collaboration between geographically dispersed workforce.
 Video conferencing supports telecommuting, which is growing by 103% every year.
 Organizations that are facilitating video conferencing and support telecommuting are witnessing an annual savings of $11,000 per person per year when workers work from home 50% of the time.

 Try AI-powered topic Threads to stay organized | Sign up now!

 The tools that can facilitate effective communication between employees who work-from-home are in great demand.
-Though the current Covid global pandemic is one of the reasons, long-term telecommuting helps employees maintain work-life balance..
+Though the current Covid global pandemic is one of the reasons, long-term telecommuting helps employees maintain work-life balance.
 According to the Bureau of Labor Statistics, 23% of American workers did at least some work from their home in 2017.
 One of the most defining tech trends of the past decade was telecommuting, which expanded by almost 400%.

 Clariti is powered by Artificial Intelligence | Try now, It’s free!

 A McKinsey Global Institute study found that high-skill knowledge workers spend 19% of their average workweek searching for and gathering information.
 With the right tools you don’t have to rely on your memory to remember what was discussed or what documents were shared in a previous conversation.
 You can simply scroll up to see your chat history, including the documents and feeds shared with your boss and co-workers.
 The online tool that you use should handle all your communications in one place, so multiple conversations on the same topic don’t happen in different tools creating information silos.